top of page

 For Droid.001, I developed an autonomous optimization and mission planning tool that manages end-to-end processes for RSO target pointing, star-tracker constraints, and ground station access.
 It also optimizes the ideal image capture time based on lighting conditions, imager constraints, pixel occupancy, and more.
 Some of the simulation pictures and videos below showcase our post-launch endeavors.

 During the initial on-orbit phase of Droid.001, we encountered early challenges related to vendor ADCS issues.
-After a thorough first-principles engineering analysis, we were able to diagnose and correct the problems, allowing the satellite to meet its <5 arcmin pointing accuracy requirements.
+After a thorough first-principles engineering analysis, we were able to diagnose and correct the problems, allowing the satellite to meet its <3 arcmin (0.05 deg) pointing accuracy requirements.
 Below, I’ve included visualizations showing our recovery process and the GNC commissioning work, giving a glimpse into the technical complexity involved.

 The automated astrodynamics and attitude control tools I developed during this phase allowed us to verify and track the performance of all GNC hardware.
 We performed tests on various systems, including the IMU, Gyro, and Reaction Wheels, ensuring Droid.001's ADCS system functioned flawlessly.
 Additionally, our team was able to use the onboard cameras to capture stunning images of the moon, demonstrating Droid.001's precise imaging capabilities.
 Though not depicted here, Droid.001 later captured consecutive images of RSOs across multiple frames and repeated target accesses, demonstrating the on-orbit success of the GNC system design, testing, and the developed NEI optimizer.